NelushGayashan/About_me/README.md

 # 💫 About Me:
 **👨‍💻 Currently Working On:**
-*I'm currently working on various full-stack development projects, focusing on enhancing my skills in JavaScript, Java, PHP, Python, SAP ABAP, MERN stack, and MEAN stack.*
+*I am currently working on various full-stack development projects, focusing on strengthening my skills in JavaScript, Java, PHP, C, C++, Spring Boot, ReactJS, SAP UI5, and SAP Fiori, while also expanding my experience with the MERN and MEAN stacks.*

 **🤝 Looking to Collaborate On:**
-*I'm interested in collaborating on projects involving embedded systems, microcontrollers (specifically using the 8051 microcontroller), Arduino projects with an OOP approach, Spring Boot, and .NET.
-I'm also open to working on SAP projects and full-stack development projects that utilize my diverse skill set.*
+*I am interested in collaborating on projects involving embedded systems, microcontrollers, and Arduino projects using an object-oriented programming (OOP) approach.
+I am also open to working on Spring Boot and full-stack development projects that leverage my diverse skill set in Java, JavaScript, PHP, C, C++, and related technologies.*

 **👨‍🏫 Looking to Help With:**
-*I'd love to assist with any questions or projects related to JavaScript, Java, PHP, Python, C, C++, C#, SAP ABAP, and various frameworks and libraries.
-If you need help with organizing your code in an OOP manner or working on microcontroller projects, feel free to reach out.*
+*I would love to assist with any questions or projects related to JavaScript, Java, PHP, C, C++, and various technologies such as Spring Boot and ReactJS.
+If you need help with organizing your code following object-oriented programming (OOP) principles or working on microcontroller projects, feel free to reach out.*

 **📚 Currently Learning:**
-*I'm currently learning SAP technologies, SAP ABAP, machine learning, data science, and AI with Python frameworks and libraries.
-I'm currently diving deeper into VHDL and FPGA development using ActiveHDL and refining my skills in microcontroller programming.
-I am also doing embedded electronics programming.*
+*I am currently learning machine learning, data science, and AI using Python frameworks and libraries.
+I am also diving deeper into VHDL and FPGA development using Active-HDL, while refining my skills in microcontroller programming and embedded electronics development.*

 **💬 Ask Me About:**
 - *Full-Stack Development*
 - *Frontend Developing*
 - *Backend Developing*
-- *Microcontroller Programming (8051, Arduino, C)*
+- *Microcontroller Programming*
 - *Object-Oriented Programming*
 - *Data Structures*
 - *Design Patterns*
-- *SAP Projects*

 **🎉 Fun Fact:**
 *I hold two Bachelor's degrees: one in Electronic & Communication Engineering and another in Information Technology.
 In my spare time, I enjoy exploring new technologies and working on innovative projects.*